 Jehonadab was one of the Rechabites.
 They were faithful to God in a degenerate age.
 Jehu’s apparent zeal for God is a cover to wipe out potential enemies.
 Baal worship was tied politically to Jezebel and her family’s kingdom in Lebanon.
 Jehu reinstituted the idols of Jereboam.

-It’s hypocrisy we see so clearly and evident in Jehu’s life.
-He was fervent for this particular bit of what God said, but ignored other things (like his men in the last chapter).
+It is hypocrisy we see clear and evident in Jehu’s life.
+He was okay with fervour for one particular bit of what God had said, but completely ignored most other parts of God’s word.

-There’s a great opportunity for us to be convicted here, to check ourselves.
+There is opportunity for us today reading this to check ourselves.
 Are we blinded by our own passions and “rightness”?

-One really great antidote to hypocrisy is humility in our service, in our work (whatever form that takes).
-Jesus talks about it in Matt 6.
+One wonderful antidote to hypocrisy is the practice (hard-won, hard-fought, each day) of humility in our service.
+Jesus talks about this in Matthew 6.

-Let’s be convicted to continue to examine ourselves in the light/mirror of God’s word, to be about our work with all humility and to be praying with much gusto!
+Let’s be convicted to examine ourselves in the truth-mirror of God’s word.
+To be about our work with all humility, to be praying with determination and heart.